 One of the questions that we always want to know is how a bankruptcy in Georgia is going to help our clients.
 In a Chapter 7 situation, a Chapter 7 liquidates or eliminates all unsecured debt such as credit cards, such as personal bills, such as medical bills, delinquent rent, things like that.
 Now, if you’re going to keep your car, or keep your house, or keep your apartment, of course, you have to keep the current payments made.
 It doesn’t discharge any debts that are current after the filing of a bankruptcy.

 Say, for instance, you were in an automobile wreck and you have a lot of medical bills.
 Those medical bills are now in collection.
 A Chapter 7 would discharge those medical bills many times.
-If you have any questions, please give our office a call.
-We’d be more than happy to help you.

 2. Chapter 7 Bankruptcy Eligibility

 We often get asked who is eligible or not eligible to file a Chapter 7 bankruptcy in Georgia.
 With the change in the law in 2005, eligibility for Chapter 7 bankruptcies shifted somewhat.
 You can not file a Chapter 7 bankruptcy in Georgia now, for example, if you filed a Chapter 7 within eight years.

 If you file a Chapter 13, you can’t file a Chapter 7 for six years after the filing of the Chapter 13 bankruptcy.
 If you filed a Chapter 7 bankruptcy or file any sort of bankruptcy and there was what they call a motion of the estate file, which is a proceeding to ask the court to – for the creditor to have possession of collateral.
 If you dismiss your bankruptcy, then you cannot file for another 180 days.
 Those are the two big issues regarding eligibility for filing Chapter 7 bankruptcy.